Virginia Capital Trail || How to use Amtrak to Ride the Trail

 The above Amtrak routes offer train-side checked bicycles.

-The Virginia Capital Trail is a 51.2-mile trail that links Jamestown, the first capital of the Colony of Virginia founded in 1607, and Richmond, the modern capital of Virginia.
-The Virginia Capital Trail is also part of the TransAmerica bicycle route (76) and the Historic Coastal Route of the East Coast Greenway.
+The Virginia Capital Trail stretches 51.2 miles, connecting Jamestown—the first capital of the Colony of Virginia, founded in 1607—with Richmond, the current capital of Virginia.
+This scenic trail is also part of the TransAmerica bicycle route (Route 76) and the Historic Coastal Route of the East Coast Greenway.

-1. Train station to train station.
+1. Train station to train station

-3. The Virginia Capital Trail itself.
+3. The Virginia Capital Trail itself

-Train 66 departs Williamsburg at 5:41p.m. and arrives in Richmond at 6:30 p.m. daily.
+• Train 66 departs Williamsburg at 5:41 p.m. and arrives in Richmond at 6:30 p.m. (daily)

-Train 65 departs Richmond at 9:34 a.m. and arrives in Williamsburg at 10:30 a.m.
-Friday and Saturday.
+• Train 65 departs Richmond at 9:34 a.m. and arrives in Williamsburg at 10:30 a.m.
+(Friday and Saturday)

-Train 67 departs Richmond at 10:10 a.m. and arrives in Williamsburg at 11:14 a.m.
-Sunday-Thursday.
+• Train 67 departs Richmond at 10:10 a.m. and arrives in Williamsburg at 11:14 a.m.
+(Sunday-Thursday)

 Traveling by Amtrak and Bicycle